voidops/xsio/README.md

 # XSIO

-A High-performance Cross-platform Sockets library for Rust.
+A High-performance Cross-platform Low-level Socket I/O for Rust.